ucsc-ospo/ucsc-ospo.github.io/content/report/osre23/nyu/noworkflow/20230524-jesselima/index.md

 work mapping and testing the capture of the provenance in typical Data Science and Machine Learning experiments.

-#### Project Overview
+#### What...

-Although much can be said about what reproducibility means, the ability to replicate results in day-to-day Data Science and Machine Learning experiments can pose a significant challenge for individuals, companies, and uniersities.
-This challenge becomes even more pronounced with the emergence of analytics and IA, where scientific methodologies are extensively applied on an industrial scale beyond the limits of academia.
-Reproducibility now assumes a key role in productivity and accountability expected from Data Scientists, Machine Learning Engineers, and other roles engaged in ML/AI projects.
+Although much can be said about what reproducibility means, the ability to replicate results in day-to-day Data Science and Machine Learning experiments can pose a significant challenge for individuals, companies and researche centers.
+This challenge becomes even more pronounced with the emergence of analytics and IA, where scientific methodologies are extensively applied on an industrial scale.
+Then reproducibility  assumes a key role in productivity and accountability expected from Data Scientists, Machine Learning Engineers, and other roles engaged in ML/AI projects.

+#### How...
 In the day-to-day, the pitfalls of non-reproducibility appear at different points of the experiment lifecycle.
 These challenges arise when multiple experiments need to be managed for an individual or a team of scientists.
 In a typical experiment workflow, reproducibility appears in different steps of the process:

 - The need to track the provenance of datasets.